 I work long/unpredictable hours.
 Can I still volunteer?

 We hear you.
-This is part of why Liverpool Cares is being developed – to make it easy for young people with busy lives to feel part of the community by getting to know their older neighbours.
-If you can spare an hour or two every week, great – Love Your Neighbour might be for you.
+This is part of why Liverpool Cares exists – to make it easy for young people with busy lives to feel part of their communities by getting to know their older neighbours.
+If you can spare an hour or two every week, great – Love Your Neighbour might be for you!
 Otherwise, if things are a bit more unpredictable, you'll be able to jump in and out of our Social Clubs whenever you can spare a few hours during an evening or weekend.